ZeroStorageCaptcha/cpp-lib/README.md

 where it is stored for several minutes of the life cycle of the token.
 The token is considered used after the first validation check.

+Session signing key generated at every start of app (at first call to ZeroStorageCaptchaCrypto::KeyHolder class).

 Check `examples` folder to see C++ interface or if your project not in C++, you can use Zero storage captcha as separate cross-platform local [service](https://github.com/ZeroStorageCaptcha/api-daemon).